Scroll Top

 Eric Bohm B.Eng MD MSc FRCSC

-Director, Chief Medical Officer
+Vice Chair, Chief Medical Officer

 Dr. Bohm works at the Concordia Hip and Knee Institute in Winnipeg, Canada where he specializes in primary and revision hip and knee replacement surgery.
 He has undergraduate degrees in both mechanical engineering and medicine from McMaster University, and a graduate degree in Community Health and Epidemiology from Dalhousie University.
 He completed his orthopedic residency at the University of Saskatchewan, and undertook an arthroplasty fellowship at Dalhousie University in Halifax.
 In 2009, he completed the prestigious ABC orthopaedic fellowship, visiting the UK, Ireland and South Africa.
 Dr. Bohm has improved the lives of Manitobans through joint replacement procedures for over 20 years.